richkenmedia/react-boilerplate/src/contexts/README.md

+# Contexts

-# This folder is for context values which can be shared across pages (components)
+This folder is for context values which can be shared across pages (components)